-The National Portrait Gallery offers specific tours for people who are blind or that have low vision at least once a month.
-The art is available on high resolution digital images and an interpreter helps guide the visitors around the museum.
-Check to see if the museum has specific tours for people with low vision, or can give access to high resolution digital images.
-For more on visiting the National Portrait Gallery and Smithsonian American Art Museum, read this.
+Many art museums offer specific tours for people who are blind or that have low vision at least once a month.
+The art is available on high-resolution digital images and an interpreter helps guide the visitors around the museum.
+Check to see if the museum has specific tours for people with low vision, or can give access to high-resolution digital images.

 Flashing lights or loud noises?

 When going to exhibits where visitors can touch objects, it helps to specify that a visitor has low vision.
-When I went to a museum where staff were throwing around an inflatable Earth, I didn’t realize what direction it was going in, and it hit me in the face.
-Staff can help by describing items thoroughly before offering it to a visitor to touch, and also warning them of any sharp sides there might be.
+When I went to a museum where the staff was throwing around an inflatable Earth, I didn’t realize what direction it was going in, and it hit me in the face.
+Staff can help by describing items thoroughly before offering them to a visitor to touch, and also warning them of any sharp sides there might be.
 If it is a live animal display, ask before grabbing the person’s hand, and then move their hand in the appropriate area.
-For more information on visiting museums on field trips with low vision and blindness, read this.

 I’ve heard friends say that getting lost in a museum is “so romantic,” but as a person with low vision, I find it incredibly terrifying!
 In order to help prevent this, get a large print map, if available, from guest services prior to entering the museum.
 If all else fails, try and find museum volunteers or staff, and mention that you have low vision.
-At the museum I volunteer at, we have had many lost kids and people with disabilities, and as volunteers we are trained to bring them to a central point in the museum, the front desk, and then help them be reunited with their party.
+At the museum I volunteer at, we have had many lost kids and people with disabilities.
+We are trained to bring them to a central point in the museum, the front desk, and then help them be reunited with their party.